 - To ensure transparency, WAI will publish this policy and accompanying procedure to our website, so that information related to how to complain, where to complain, and how the complaint will be handled will be readily available to all parties.
-The steps taken to respond to a complaint will also be recorded. - For the purpose of ensuring staff awareness and training of relevant staff, this policy will be included in the department induction process and will be published electronically on the Institute's staff intranet. - For the purpose of ensuring student awareness, this policy will be published electronically on the student portal and made reference to in the Student Code of Conduct.
+The steps taken to respond to a complaint will also be recorded. - For the purpose of ensuring employee awareness and training of relevant employees, this policy will be included in the department induction process and will be published electronically on WAI's employee intranet. - For the purpose of ensuring student awareness and accessibility, this policy will be published electronically on the WAI website and referred to in the Student Guide.